TviNet/wavesense/README.md

 Given an RTL design,

-1. Generate interesting coverpoints / stimuli
+1. Hypothesis: Come up with interesting coverpoints / stimuli
-2. Run simulation
-3. Generate waveforms for these
+2. Experiment: Generate code and run simulation to capture waveforms for these
-4. Create a mental model of how the design behaves based on the generated artifacts
+3. Analysis: Create a mental model of how the design behaves based on the generated artifacts
-5. Repeat from step 1.
+4. Repeat from step 1.

 ## Implementation details